C0ulday/Gomoku-IA/README.md

-# Chess game with IA opponent
+# Chess game with AI opponent